jasminajovanovic/IMR/README.md

 * More hypothesis that we tested can be see in our code (e.g. mother's obesity and hyptertension, month in which prenatal care began)
 * The factors with the strongest correlations with IMR are race and poverty
 * Even when contorlling for race, no single factor could explain the differences in IMR between African American and White/Asian babies (the biggest gap in IMR)
+* There is not a strong correlation between mother being overweight and IMR

 ## Limitations